2026-05-15T00:00:00+02:00

 Guest: Embryonic Autopsy

 Six Feet Under was originally founded as a side project for frontman and growler Chris Barnes during his final years with the death metal band Cannibal Corpse.
-In 1995, it became his sole focus, coinciding with the release of their debut album, “Haunted.”
-Over the decades, every position in the band has changed hands multiple times.
+In 1995, it became the sole focus of the frontman, coinciding with the release of their debut album, “Haunted.”
+Over the decades, all positions within the band have changed hands multiple times.
 Only Barnes remains from the original lineup, but the quality has remained remarkably consistent.

-In fact, many consider the current lineup—with Barnes, guitarists Jack Owen and Ray Suhy, bassist Jeff Hughell, and drummer Marco Pitruzzella—to be the most powerful, vital, and technically and musically accomplished, and the five of them form a truly devastating unit, especially live.
-The arrival of Jack Owen in 2017 proved to be one of the most significant turning points in the band’s history—Barnes and Owen had already formed an uncompromisingly good songwriting and lyricist partnership in Cannibal Corpse in the 1990s.
-With Six Feet Under, the newly added Owen immediately took over production of the two most recent albums, “Nightmares of the Decomposed” and “Killing for Revenge.”
-“We worked well together in Cannibal Corpse,” Barnes says.
-“He was probably my favorite person in the band back then.
+In fact, many consider the current lineup—with Barnes, guitarists Jack Owen and Ray Suhy, bassist Jeff Hughell, and drummer Marco Pitruzzella—to be the most powerful, vital, and technically and musically accomplished, and the five form a truly devastating unit, especially live.
+The arrival of Jack Owen in 2017 proved to be one of the most significant turning points in the band’s history—because Barnes and Owen had already formed an uncompromisingly good songwriting and lyricist partnership in Cannibal Corpse back in the 1990s.
+With Six Feet Under, newly joined Owen immediately took over production duties for their two most recent albums, “Nightmares of the Decomposed” and “Killing for Revenge.”
+“We worked well together in Cannibal Corpse,” Barnes reports.
+“He was probably my favorite person in that band back then.
 I loved him more than anything as a friend and musician, so I feel really comfortable handing the reins over to him because I have such immense respect for him as an artist.”

-Jack Owen has reportedly also taken over production duties for the 15th album, announced for release this coming April and currently untitled.
-Chris Barnes recently wrote on social media what fans can expect: “Pure, 100 percent real death metal.
+According to reports, Jack Owen has also taken on production duties for the 15th album, announced for release this coming April and currently untitled.
+Chris Barnes recently wrote on social media about what to expect: “Pure, 100 percent real death metal.
 No filler, no over-recording, no modern tricks or frills.
 Just pure death metal.”
 This is sure to further increase the anticipation of longtime fans for Six Feet Under’s first German shows in about eight years.

 Like This Post?
 Share It With Others!